-"he will be your master" or "he will control you" Genesis 3:17 you have listened to the voice of your wife
+"he will be your master" or "he will control you"

 Adam

 The name Adam is the same as the Hebrew word for "man."
 Some translations say "Adam" and some say "the man."
 You may use either form as it refers to the same person.